chotchki/feophant/README.md

 Implement single non joined select.
 No wildcards, aliases or other items.

 **Path to 0.8**
 At this point I have enough infrastructure to start caring about transactions.
-Implement filtering of tuples based on visibility rules.
+Implement filtering of tuples based on visibility rules. (done)

 **Path to 0.9**
 Implement delete for tuples